 Distemper is a serious disease of dogs which kills almost every dog that contracts it.
 It causes high fever, pneumonia, runny eyes, runny nose and diarrhea.
 Distemper usually strikes young puppies up to four months of age.
 “Chewing gum fits” are common in puppies with distemper.
 Distemper also causes seizures in older dogs.
-Vaccination usually prevents the disease but it is not 100% effective.
+The Distemper vaccine for dogs usually prevents the disease but it is not 100% effective.

 Bordetella is a bacterial disease of the trachea and the bronchi of the lungs, and is the cause of “Kennel Cough”.
 Animals are usually vaccinated against Bordetella prior to boarding, grooming, dog shows, or hospitalization.
-The vaccination should be given 10 days to two weeks prior to boarding if possible.
+The bordetella vaccine for dogs should be given 10 days to two weeks prior to boarding if possible.
 The intranasal vaccination gives some immunity within twenty-four to thirty-six hours and is recommended.

-Lyme”s disease is a syndrome of fever and arthritis which can be passed to humans and can be fatal which is caused by a bacteria called Borrelia Burgdorferi that is transmitted by ticks.
+Lyme’s disease is a syndrome of fever and arthritis which can be passed to humans and can be fatal which is caused by a bacteria called Borrelia Burgdorferi that is transmitted by ticks.
 Animals are vaccinated if they have contact with large numbers of ticks.
 Hunting dogs are most likely to contract this.
-Vaccination is repeated in three weeks for a booster then annually.
+Lyme vaccine for dogs is repeated in three weeks for a booster then annually.
 Tick control with the Preventic® collar (amitraz) will also help.
 Recently some researchers have questioned the efficacy of vaccination for this disease.